andrewheiss/corrupt-caterpillar/README.md

 dependencies and run the analysis.
 To reproduce the findings and re-run the analysis, do the following:

-1. Download and install these fonts:
+1. Download and install these fonts (if you’re using Windows, make sure you right click on the font files and choose “Install for all users” when installing these fonts):
     -   [Cochineal](https://fontesk.com/cochineal-typeface/)
     -   [Assistant](https://fonts.google.com/specimen/Assistant)
     -   [Linux Libertine